vicanso/elton-session/README.md

 [![Build Status](https://img.shields.io/travis/vicanso/elton-session.svg?label=linux+build)](https://travis-ci.org/vicanso/elton-session)

-Session middleware for elton, it support redis or memory store by default.
+Session middleware for elton, it support memory store by default.

 Session id store by cookie is more simple.
 It also support by http header or other ways for session id.